mike-jl/harpoonEx/README.md

 ## Lualine Component to show Harpoon List:
 ![image](https://github.com/user-attachments/assets/a4f49f82-8ac2-48ad-b5b0-6777753c3c6a)
 The currently open buffer will always be shown, even if it's not on the Harpoon List.
+You can also navigate by using the mouse, were a left click navigates to the item and a right click adds or removes the item form the harpoon list.
 #### How to use:
 Example for tabline, but can be used anywhere of course.
 Add the following to your **lualine** plugin config: